oracle/weblogic-deploy-tooling/site/update.md

 As usual, the tool will prompt for the password (it can also be supplied by piping it to standard input of the tool).

-Unlike the Create Domain Tool, the full domain home directory is specified, rather than the domain's parent directory, since the domain has already been established.
+Unlike the Create Domain Tool, the full domain home directory is specified, rather than the domain's parent directory, because the domain has already been established.

 The Update Domain Tool will not attempt to recreate or add schemas for the RCU database, for domain types that use RCU.